SpVgg Bayreuth: 1963 to 2013

 Although relegated to Amateur Oberliga Bayern (III) in 1988 and 1989, the team was spared further demotion when clubs that had finished ahead of them were denied licences due to their financial problems.
 Bayreuth could not evade relegation after a third consecutive poor finish in 1990, and in 1994 slipped further still to the Bayernliga (IV).
 A strong campaign returned the side to the Regionalliga Süd (III) for 2005–06.
 The club was denied a license for the Regionalliga in the 2006/07 season and forcibly relegated to the 4th division Bayernliga.
 The club won the Bayernliga title for a seventh time, building up a convincing margin to the second placed team, and fulfilling the on-the-field qualification to the Regionalliga.
 On 11 June 2008, the club was refused a licence for this league and has to remain in the Bayernliga.
 The club's financial trouble however continued, having to declare insolvency on 22 October 2008, despite sitting second in the league.

 In the 2010–11 Bayernliga season, the club unsuccessfully struggled against relegation, dropping down to the Landesliga after a 1–2 extra-time loss to Bayern Hof in a relegation decider.

 At the end of the 2011–12 season the club qualified directly for the newly expanded Bayernliga after finishing fourth in the Landesliga.

-Two seasons later the club won the league and earned promotion to the Regionalliga Bayern.
-The club, by then had added the title Oberfranken (Upper Franconia) to its name, relocated some of its home games to nearby Weismain and split from the main club with the help of two regional investors.
+2013 to present

+Organisational changes

+On 8 May 2013, the members of SpVgg Bayreuth made a decision in a general meeting to separate the first men's team and establish Spielvereinigung Oberfranken Bayreuth von 1921 Spielbetriebs GmbH, which was founded on 26 June 2013.
+They also expanded the club's name to Spielvereinigung Oberfranken Bayreuth von 1921 e.V., including the Bavarian administrative district of Upper Franconia.
+Out of the 116 members present, 104 voted in favor.
+Following the separation, the club retained 60% ownership of the operational company, while the remaining 40% was divided between construction entrepreneur Alois Dechant and steel tube chair manufacturer Franz Stegner.
+After Franz Stegner's death, Erwin Stechert, alongside Alois Dechant, held 20% ownership of the operational company.
+These 20% were transferred to the association on 4 May 2021.
+On 13 July 2022, the club also acquired the 20% previously held by Alois Dechant.
+Currently, Spielvereinigung Oberfranken Bayreuth von 1921 e.V. holds 100% ownership of the operational company.